LorenaPujante/HospitalGeneratorRDF/README.md

 The `main()` function also has commented function calls to request these parameters per terminal.

 At the end of _main.py_, before the call to `main()` function, we have set some example values for the parameters.
 We have also uploaded three example input files in _Input_.
 The output files are also uploaded.
 - In the example, the hospital will have 4 Floors.
 On the ground floor, there will be 20 Emergency beds, 10 ICU beds, 3 surgery rooms, and 4 radiology rooms with 2 beds each.
 In the remaining 3 floors, 8 services will be distributed.
 Each service will have 2 hospitalization units and between 10 and 14 rooms.
 Each room will have 2 beds.
 Each floor will have 5 hospitalization units.
 The 3 upper floors will be organised in a grid of 3 columns by 2 rows.
-(These 3 last values may change)
+(These 3 last values may change during program execution)
-- The initial date will be 01/01/23 08:00:00
+- The initial date will be _01/01/23 08:00:00_

-## 5. Outcomes
+## 4. Outcomes
 After running the program, the following folders are created:
 - _OutputCSV_: Folder with the nodes and edges of the graph in the form of CSV files.
 	- Nodes and edges are in different folders: `OutputCSV/Classes` (nodes) and `OutputCSV/CSV` (edges).
 Each class of nodes and edges is in a separate file.